Courses open (spaces):

 Dr Duncan Light is a Senior Academic in the Department of Tourism and Hospitality at Bournemouth University.
 A human geographer by background, his postgraduate research focused on the ways that visitors to castles in Wales interacted with interpretive media.
 He has taught heritage interpretation to undergraduate and postgraduate students for over 20 years.
 He is a long-standing member of the Association for Heritage Interpretation.

-Wednesday 20 March - Morning - The greener conference
+Wednesday 20 March - Morning - The greener conference (sales closed)

 09:30-12:30: The greener conference delivered by Dr Julie Whitfield